-Selling websites is a lucrative income stream, yet many companies approach outsourcing and subcontracting the work all wrong.
-Learn the common mistakes made and how to build successful contractor partnerships.
+Many companies approach outsourcing and subcontracting all wrong.
+Learn to avoid common mistakes and build successful subcontractor partnerships.

 I’ve shared tips on how to successfully outsource work to subcontractors in the past.
 I love subcontractor relationships because, when done right, everyone wins: